NEW, AMD uProf 3.5 is now available Jan 17, 2022 Downloads Documentation

-AMD uProf (“MICRO-prof”) is a software profiling analysis tool for x86 applications running on Windows, Linux and FreeBSD operating systems and provides event information unique to the AMD “Zen”-based processors.
-AMD uProf enables the developer to better understand the limiters of application performance and evaluate improvements.
+AMD uProf (“MICRO-prof”) is a performance analysis tool-suite for x86 based applications running on Windows, Linux, and FreeBSD operating systems.
+It provides performance metrics for AMD “Zen”-based processors and AMD Instinct™ MI Series accelerators.
+AMD uProf enables the developer to better understand the performance bottlenecks, optimization scope, and evaluate improvements.

 - Performance Analysis – to identify runtime performance bottlenecks of the application.